 This restaurant, Kujira Ramen off of Harmony Ave. in Fort Collins, opened in February 2021.
 That is one year ago, and it only came to my attention yesterday.
 I was browsing google maps for a potential taco or pho place I had missed and up pops Kujira Ramen.

-I previously decided that I will venture away from only writing about tacos and pho on this blog.
+I previously decided that I will venture away from writing only about tacos and pho on this blog.
 I do not think ramen, however, is that far of a stretch.
 Ramen is broth, noodles, veggies, and meat, and pho is broth noodles, veggies and meat.
 Ramen is Japanese while pho is Vietnamese.
 Both are excellent on a snow day.

-Snow fell as I entered Kujira Ramen on Wednesday.
+Snow fell as I entered Kujira Ramen on a Wednesday.
 As I was leaving, it was falling in earnest—a typical Colorado winter day.

 The restaurant features an open kitchen, lots of windows, and a fairly strong Japanese restaurant vibe with some Colorado pine thrown in.
 I ordered the Spicy Beef Ramen in a sesame broth with beef brisket, scallions, bean sprouts, and a soft egg ($13.99).